zeromq/pyzmq/docs/source/devices.rst

 `mons` will be multipart, the first part being the prefix corresponding to the socket that received the message.

-:mod:`.devices.monitoredqueuedevice` contains subclasses of BackgroundDevices for launching a monitored queue in the background, which function just like the base BackgroundDevice objects, but add `x_mon` methods for configuring the monitor socket.
+Or for launching an MQ in the background, there are :class:`.ThreadMonitoredQueue` and :class:`.ProcessMonitoredQueue`, which function just like the base BackgroundDevice objects, but add :meth:`foo_mon` methods for configuring the monitor socket.